google-deepmind/mujoco/doc/XMLreference.rst

 This element creates sensor that returns the linear velocity of the center of mass of the kinematic subtree rooted at a specified body, in global coordinates.

+The presence of this sensor in a model triggers a call to :ref:`mj_subtreeVel` during sensor computation.

 .. _sensor-subtreelinvel-name:

 .. _sensor-subtreelinvel-noise: